555 Audio modulated flyback

 There are some basic rules of thumb that I will just list here to start with, I will come with an explanation later on.

-The voltage rating of the MOSFET (VDSS) needs to be 6 to 10 times higher than the supply voltage, reverse voltage spikes and EMF can be high enough to destroy the MOSFET if its too small.
+The voltage rating of the MOSFET (VDSS) needs to be 6 to 10 times higher than the supply voltage.
+Reverse voltage spikes and EMF can be high enough to destroy the MOSFET if its too small.
 But we still need to use MOSFETs with a reasonable low on resistance (RDS(on)).
-Try to find a MOSFET with a RDS(on) value not much higher than 0.1 ohm, if you have problems try one with a lower RDS(on) value.
+Try to find a MOSFET with a RDS(on) value not much higher than 0.1 ohm.
+If you have problems with the circuit, try one with a lower RDS(on) value.

 The gate resistor R3 is there to